scorecardresearch

 Also Read: Daughter ‘missing since 2023’, parents blame Ashoka University prof. Women’s panel wants CBI probe

-The night she left
+The night the ex-student left

 Under the Code of Criminal Procedure (CrPC), now replaced by Bhartiya Nagrik Suraksha Sanhita (BNSS), a statement under Section 164 is a formal statement or confession recorded by a Magistrate rather than a police officer.

 The complaint was filed with the Station House Officer of the Kundli Police Station on 28 October 2023.
-Another complaint was filed on 6 November that year with a police station whose name was not shared with ThePrint, ostensibly to hide the place of her residence.
+Another complaint was filed on 6 November that year with a police station whose name was not shared with ThePrint, ostensibly to hide the place of their residence.

 What the parents say